Migas77/eShop_AS_108287/README.md

 ![checkout_trace_1](img/trace_1.png)

-The first part, of the trace is constitued by a POST request to the BasketApi.Basket/GetBasket endpoint.
+The first part of the trace is constitued by a POST request to the BasketApi.Basket/GetBasket endpoint.
 Yet again, there are defined custom tags basket.items and basket.items.unique.count, representing the id and quantity of each item in the basket and the number of different items in the basket, respectively — these simple custom tags are present throghout the whole trace and, therefore, I'll refrain from explicitely enumerating them again so not to extend the size of this report.
 As previously, there are also defined two subsequent events showcasing when the get basket request was made and when an not empty basket was found.
 It's also possible to verify the **end-to-end nature of the trace**, which starts in the webapp, goes through the basket-api service and onto the redis database to retrieve the basket items.

 ![checkout_trace_2](img/trace_2.png)